jhap1982/giveituruguay/1999/1999-08-27 - Pukkelpop Festival, Hasselt, Belgium/README.md

 ## Setlist

-Around the World
+1. Around the World
-Give It Away
+2. Give It Away
-Scar Tissue
+3. Scar Tissue
-My Lovely Man
+4. My Lovely Man
-Savior
+5. Savior
-Rapper's Delight tease
+6. Rapper's Delight tease
-Soul to Squeeze
+7. Soul to Squeeze
-If You Have to Ask
+8. If You Have to Ask
-Hardcore Jollies tease
+9. Hardcore Jollies tease
-What Is Soul? jam
+10. What Is Soul? jam
-Organic Anti-Beat Box Band
+11. Organic Anti-Beat Box Band
-Easily
+12. Easily
-Cold Sweat jam
+13. Cold Sweat jam
-London Calling tease
+14. London Calling tease
-Right on Time
+15. Right on Time
-Under the Bridge
+16. Under the Bridge
-Me and My Friends
+17. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Boyz-N-the-Hood part of
+18. Boyz-N-the-Hood part of
-Sir Psycho Sexy
+19. Sir Psycho Sexy
-The Power of Equality
+20. The Power of Equality

 ## Notes